rpmuller/ePubs/WP1.md

 Aristotle.
 According to Burnet (p.
 234), it affected the whole tendency pf scientific and philosophical thinking.

-All this shows the scientific vigour of his time, which was not equalled in the later ages of Greece.
+All this shows the scientific vigor of his time, which was not equalled in the later ages of Greece.

 I come now to his cosmology.
 It was he, as already mentioned, who